arrow-kt/arrow-website/content/docs/learn/coroutines/concurrency-primitives.md

 The Arrow Fx library is Multiplatform-ready, so you can use it in all of your [KMP](https://kotlinlang.org/docs/multiplatform.html) projects.
-In most cases, the API provided by Arrow Fx follows the one for similar concepts in the JVM.
+In most cases, the API provided by Arrow Fx follows the one covering the similar concepts in the JVM.

 :::